mrb25/VinnyBot/docs/commands.rst

 * ~comment @user or #channel -- Generates a unique comment based on the user/channel post history (Experimental)
 * ~ryzen -- Hey did you hear about Ryzen?
+* ~nowplaying -- gives a list of games being played by server members right now.
+In order of most to least played.

 Moderation Commands
 ----------------------------------------